Putnam-Lab/Lab_Management/Lab_Resources/Equipment_Protocols/Respirometry_Protocol/Respirometry_Manual.md

 ## Temperature control via Apex
 Further information on the [Apex_Protocol](https://github.com/Putnam-Lab/Lab_Management/blob/master/Lab_Resources/Equipment_Protocols/Apex_Protocol.md)

 1. Place the Apex temperature probe in the water and check that the display (or apex.local dashboard on your computer) is showing an accurate current temperature reading.
-[Temperature Control](#Temperature)

 1. Situate the heater so it is fully submerged but not touching the respirometer stand or the Apex temp probe, and away from the battery compartment if possible.

 1. Consider the best placement of the temp probe, heater, and chiller outflow for adequate water monitoring and circulation.
 Ex.
 Temp probe along the back of the cooler, centered.
 The heater suction cupped on one far side of the cooler.
 The chiller inflow and outflow placed on the opposide far side of the cooler.

 1. Before plugging the chiller and heater into the Apex EnergyBar, make sure the EnergyBar outlets are manually OFF.
 Set these outlets to AUTO only once you've programmed the outlets for your desired temperature.
-[Temperature Control](#Temperature)

 <a name="initial"></a> **Initial Set-Up**